 - ➤ Homes and Infrastructure The primary concern during a wildfire event is for the safety of the community's residents.
 Other concerns include the threat to homes, structures, fences, power lines, communication sites or other infrastructure, such as major transportation routes.
 In the City of Libby the primary danger would be embers that might land on or adjacent to structures.
-Libby is fortunate in having an excellent fire department which under normal conditions could handle any fire within the City. - > Public Health There is a great concern in Libby over the prolonged heavy smoke from a wildfire that would create a serious health problem for residents at risk for respiratory problems.
+Libby is fortunate in having an excellent fire department which under normal conditions could handle any fire within the City. - ▶ Public Health There is a great concern in Libby over the prolonged heavy smoke from a wildfire that would create a serious health problem for residents at risk for respiratory problems.
 In addition, an intense wildfire in the Flower Creek Municipal Watershed could possibly overwhelm the capacity of the City's water system to handle additional sedimentation.
-Libby does not have a backup water supply and would be faced with a potential crisis to supply the basic human needs for potable water and sanitation. - Financial Major wildfires can have a tremendous financial impact in any community.
-Local businesses frequently suffer major losses, particularly when wildfires occur during the peak tourist season.
-Picturesque views of the forested landscapes are an important reason people live in and visit Libby.
-A wildfire will impact the aesthetics of the area which can further impact property values and economic activity.
+Libby does not have a backup water supply and would be faced with a potential crisis to supply the basic human needs for potable water and sanitation.